-- 31.Following approval the Countryside Service will prioritise the spend across the Countryside estate and rights of way network based on the criteria outlined in this report. - 32.
+- 31. Following approval the Countryside Service will prioritise the spend across the Countryside estate and rights of way network based on the criteria outlined in this report ensuring that there is a spread of investment across the county. - 32.
 The Service will liaise with Parish Councils and others with the aim of delivering the programme in the first half of 2021/22.